microsoft/PartsUnlimited/index.md

 PartsUnlimited will walk you through implementing DevOps practices using Visual Studio Team Services.

-[Click here](https://github.com/Microsoft/PartsUnlimitedMRP) for the related Parts Unlimited Manufacturing Resource Planning (MRP) application.
+<a href="http://microsoft.github.io/PartsUnlimitedMRP/" target="_blank"><span style="color: #0066cc;" color="#0066cc">Click here</span></a> for the related Parts Unlimited Manufacturing Resource Planning (MRP) application.
 It will show you how to use Visual Studio Team Services with a Java based application.